IAI Ba Gua Zhang Training in China 2016

 Temple of the Moon

 We trained in the mornings at the beautiful Temple of the Moon in an outdoor, walled enclosure with large trees.
-The area was previously used by the Emperor to change his clothes in preparation for various rituals.
-In the afternoon, we returned to the familiar park near our hotel where Gao Ji Wu’s students train daily.
+The area where we trained was previously used by the Emperor to change his clothes in preparation for various rituals.
+In the afternoons, we returned to the familiar park near our hotel where Gao Ji Wu’s students train daily.
 Gao’s school brother, Liu Xiang ran us through the basics, and Master Gao discussed energetic differences in the Eight Ding Shi fixed palms.
 Then Master Liu taught us the intricacies of Ba Da Zhang (Eight Big Palms), making detailed corrections as he critiqued each person’s performance.

 Beijing Summer Heat